 Sega Republic is every young gamers dream.
 It is like a larger scale amusement arcade, but with rides, and lots and lots of video games.
-Joe was in his element and could not make his mind up what to do first.
+A huge indoor theme park, Joe was in his element and could not make his mind up what to do first.
 We did quite a few rides, but they are not for the faint hearted.
 If you suffer from motion sickness then avoid the rides.
-But the boys loved them.
+But kids love them.
 And Joe spent ages playing on all the arcade driving games so was in his element.

 It can be pricy at £180 for a platinum pass for the whole family, but if like Chris and I you are not into gaming, you can purchase passes for the kids at £35 each and they can have hours of fun whilst you spectate.
 As I am sure this is an activity Joe would not have wanted to miss.
 And being located in the Dubai Mall means you get a little retail therapy time too.

-Atlantis the Palm is incredible, a wonderful family day out.
+Atlantis the Palm is incredible, and said to be the best waterpark in Dubai.
+It is a wonderful family day out on the palm.
 I was just blown away by the scale and beauty of Atlantis.
 A one-day pass to Aquaventure and The Lost Chambers costs around £240 for a family of 4 off-peak but it is so worth it.
 With access to the Water Park, beach and aquarium there really is so much to do.
 We did not want to leave at the end of the day.
 There are also lots of extras you can book such as animal experiences and dolphin swims.
 Which is something we have on the list for next time.